-Parameters dict\in (dict) - Input dictionary to be cleared.
+Parameters dict_in (dict) - Input dictionary to be cleared.

-pynq.pl server.device Module
+pynq.pl_server.device Module

-The pynq.pl\server.device module exposes the user frontend for a device on a Linux system.
+The pynq.pl_server.device module exposes the user frontend for a device on a Linux system.
 This class, as a singleton for each device, manages the device status by communicating with the device server.
 As a special case, the XlnkDevice extends the device class and implements its own way of memory management.

 '''

-class pynq.pl_server.device.Device(tag)
+class pynq.pl_server.device.Device(tag, server_type='fallback', warn=False)

 Bases: object

-allocate(shape, dtype, kwargs)

-Allocate an array on the device

 '''